truth table: Binary Operations 3

 • returns True only if first_input and second_input are NOT equal

-• is the opposite (Logical Negation) of Logical Equality which returns True only if first_input and second_input are equal
+• is the Logical Negation (NOT) of Logical Equality which returns True only if first_input and second_input are equal

 first input